Saturday, January 17, 2026

 Tempe Butte

 The above pictures are from my Nikon D780 with the AF Nikon 300mm f4 ED.
 I chose this lens due to the restrictions of staying on trails.
 I am able to search through the lens saving the hassle of bringing binoculars.
 The first group was from a bright sunny day.
-The second and above group was overcast.
-Although the flat light of an overcast day reduces shadow, it lengthens shutter time for 300mm f4 at 1/125 sec.
-I hand hold the camera and am tired rendering images not as sharp as 1,000th sec in sunny conditions, hand held images are super sharp.
+The second above group was on an overcast day.
+Although the flat light reduces shadow, it lengthens shutter time for 300mm f4 at 1/125 sec.
+I hand hold the camera and am tired rendering images not as sharp as 1,000th sec in sunny conditions, hand held where the images are super sharp.

 ——————————